rzafiamy/evaluate/README.md

 After running the evaluation, you'll find the results saved in the specified output folder as both CSV and HTML reports 📝.
 The individual test results will also be displayed on the screen in a table format using PrettyTable 🗒️.

 ![Preview](preview.png)

+The accuracy of the verdict depends on the similarity model chosen and the threshold value specified in the configuration file.
+These two factors significantly influence whether the verdict is correct or not.

 ## 💡 Best Practices